Kyiv mourns after deadliest attack in a year kills 31 people in Ukraine, including 5 children

 In April, Trump urged the Russian leader to “STOP!” after an aerial attack on Kyiv killed 12 in what was the deadliest assault on the city since July 2024.
 “Lets get the Peace Deal DONE!”
 Trump said in a post on his Truth Social platform at the time, but Russia hasn't eased up on its barrages.
 Earlier this week, Trump gave Putin until Aug.
 8 to stop the fighting.

+Those demands haven't persuaded the Kremlin to change strategy.
+Putin said Friday the conditions that Moscow set out last year for a long-term ceasefire agreement still stand.
+Putin has previously made it clear that he will only accept a settlement on his terms and will keep fighting until they’re met.

-“Any disappointments arise from excessive expectations,” Putin told the media Friday during a sit-down with Belarusian President Alexander Lukashenko at the 14th-century Valaam monastery in northwest Russia.
+“Any disappointments arise from excessive expectations,” Putin said of negotiations.
 He did not mention Trump by name.

 Putin said that he regards recent direct talks in Istanbul between delegations from Russia and Ukraine as valuable, even though they made no progress beyond exchanges of prisoners of war, and made no reference to next week's deadline imposed by Trump.